 BFV also switches characters through its opening, circling around the locations that appear in the later War Stories.
 On the surface this is good.
 The major problem with the shorter stories in BF1 was the lack of narrative cohesion.
 With each story lasting around an hour, the overall arc falls flat with predictable peaks and troughs, leaving the game without a strong climax and resolution.
 The opening of BFV helps aid the previous lack of narrative structure by having the opening focus on the locations, but not always on the playable characters.

-The paratroopers dropping into Norway, the German tank crew driving forward in the desert, the troops in Algeria providing covering sniper fire and the German planes flying overhead, they give us a taster of what is to come and also help set up the story.
+The paratroopers dropping into Norway, the German tank crew driving forward in the desert, the Senegalese troops providing covering sniper fire, and the German planes flying overhead, they give us a taster of what is to come and also help set up the story.
 For example, the paratroopers in Norway get slaughtered in the first few minutes of gameplay, with the playable character in the Norway section being the resistance member they were meant to rendezvous with.

 However, while the changing characters help create that crux for the larger narrative, it means it loses something of its previous identity.
 BF1’s opening was set entirely on a singular battlefield.
 The fight was contained to one narrative with sweeping long shots taking us across the lines to the next solider after one had died.
 It told a solid story on its own and helped set that “anything goes” precedent of that game.